influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withName(name)
 ```

-Name of the resource being referred to.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+"Name of the resource being referred to.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names"

 ## obj spec.venafi.tpp

-TPP specifies Trust Protection Platform configuration settings.
-Only one of TPP or Cloud may be specified.
+"TPP specifies Trust Protection Platform configuration settings.
+Only one of TPP or Cloud may be specified."

 ### fn spec.venafi.tpp.withCaBundle